-In a panic, there are some (with no research to back it up) claiming that elderberry is horrible for us during this covid-19 situation or during influenza.
-We should not let a few undermine one of the best remedies we have!
+In a panic, there were some (with no research to back it up) claiming that elderberry was horrible for us during covid-19 or during influenza.
+We should not let a few malign one of the best remedies we have!

 Remember that the main mechanism for elderberry is to minimize the budding replication action of the virus (it’s a neuraminidase inhibitor lots like tamiflu, but without the harsh psychiatric complications).
 This happens when started at the tiniest first sign of a cold or flu!

 I give more information to refute all the hype and a list of herbs that will CALM a cytokine storm, so please read to the end!